 - Learn about and prepare yourself for a c-section just in case.
 First time mom labor is more likely to result in c-section than subsequent pregnancies.
-Educate yourself just enough to be prepared so you have less fear of the process.
+Educate yourself on things like how many stitches you may need so you have less fear of the process.

 - You can’t predict when you’ll go into labor.
 This is especially true for new moms.
 There’s a good chance you’ll go past your due date, so keep that in mind!